jorzel/hashnode/cl2a7raes02ugw4nv74vt2n4u.md

 So, how we can change this behavior to have counter increased serially or at least get an exception that allow us to retry the transaction?

 ## Optimistic locking
 First group of solutions is optimistic locking.
 In fact, it does not lock rows for concurrent access but optimistically assumes that a row would not be changed by another transaction.
 However, if the row does change by concurrent process, modification will fail and application can handle it.
-There are two ways of implement it:
+There are two ways ofhow to implement it:
 - using a `version_number` column (it can be integer, timestamp or hash).
 Update is possible only if the `version_number` at commit stage is equal to the `version number` from query time.
 Each commit should update also the `version_number` of a the row.
 At application side we can check if the row was updated and make proper action.
 ```sql
 BEGIN;